Sarenard/ProofAssist/JOURNAL.md

 ### rewrite h

 If `h` is of type `A = B` and `Goal(C)` then we transform the goal into `Goal(C with A replaced by B)`

+# 02/08/2024

+## main new things

+- Naturals, zero and succ lambda terms